eclipse-cyclonedds/cyclonedds/docs/manual/security/data_comms_handshake.rst

 Data communication and handshake process
 ****************************************

 An authentication handshake between participants starts after participant discovery.
-If a Reader and a Writer are created during that period, their match is delayed until after the handshake succeeds.
+If a reader and a writer are created during that period, their match is delayed until after the handshake succeeds.

 .. warning::
-    During the handshake process, volatile data is lost (as if there is no Reader).
+    During the handshake process, volatile data is lost (as if there is no reader).

-After publication match, the encryption / decryption keys are exchanged between the Reader and Writer.
+After publication match, the encryption / decryption keys are exchanged between the reader and writer.
 Best-effort data that is sent during this exchange is lost.
 Reliable data is resent.